andrzej-jedrzejewski/devopsevaluation/QUESTIONS.md

 as a separate service for caching) + CDN (to serve static files) and Route 53 (geolocation).
 It should decrease the webapp load.
 Web Tier: nginx+laravel + Auto Scaling based on CPU usage Database Tier: RDS(mysql) + read replicas

+To verify architecture we can use jmeter + blazeMeter.
 The draft of the architecture:

 ![Draft of Architecture](images/ApplicationArchitecture.png?raw=true "Draft of Architecture")